Photo of Sandra Shi, Assistant Scientist at the Hinda and Arthur Marcus Institute for Aging Research in Boston, MA

 Harvard Catalyst Profile.

-Dr. Shi is an Instructor of Medicine at Harvard Medical School and Assistant Scientist at the Hinda and Arthur Marcus Institute for Aging Research at Hebrew SeniorLife.
+Dr. Shi is an Instructor of Medicine at Harvard Medical School and Assistant Scientist II at the Hinda and Arthur Marcus Institute for Aging Research at Hebrew SeniorLife.
 She researches patient-centered post-acute care outcomes with a focus on skilled nursing facilities, leveraging large databases including national surveys and Medicare claims.
 She has also done work with prospective cohorts examining quality of life and physical recovery during and after rehabilitation.
 Her ultimate goal is to create interventions that can holistically enhance quality of life and optimize functional recovery by combining geriatrics and rehabilitation sciences to enhance post-acute rehabilitation in skilled nursing facilities.

 Dr. Shi’s key research focus on :